avatar-kaleb/kalebmckelvey-site/blog/first-conference-in-the-bag-react-week-2019-dev-productivity.md

   - Conference
   - Productivity
 ---
-I'm struggling to believe that the date is actually August 13th today - it feels like summer has been a 2019 Aventador using all 729 horsepower to speed by.
+I'm struggling to believe that today's date reads August 13th - it feels like summer has been a 2019 Aventador using all 729 horsepower to speed by.
 From traveling to different countries and states and exploring the [New York City skyline on jet skis](https://www.kalebmckelvey.com/nyc-bucket-list/), all in addition to creating slides for my first ever conference talk - it has been a whirl of a summer!

 Today I write to you all in a reflection of that talk, and hope that it could potentially help give you the courage to propose your own - it's a wonderful experience!